security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

-Using our plugin you can do different actions in the command line, for example
+Using our plugin you can do different actions in the command line of QT3 (Only), for example

 ```
 $ cd $faraday/bin/